 In New Jersey and all across the United States, peaceful civil behavior is not just expected, it is legally enforced.
 The laws against disorderly conduct, also referred to as "breach of the peace" or "disturbing the peace," address a broad swath of actions and behaviors that are considered disruptive or undesirable.
 Even the most trivial action may be regarded as disorderly conduct if it is determined to be upsetting or obnoxious to the public.
 It is important to be aware of what exactly falls under this criminal law since the consequences of a conviction can be quite severe.

 The New Jersey criminal defense attorneys at LS&P Lawyers provide clients with effective legal representation in both state and federal cases.
 We highly value our relations with our clients and regard communication and hard work as important virtues.
 As for our ability in the field of criminal law, our successful case history speaks for itself.
-To learn more about your case and legal options through a free consultation, call our office today at (908) 709-0500.What is Considered Disorderly Conduct?
+To learn more about your case and legal options through a consultation, call our office today at (908) 709-0500.What is Considered Disorderly Conduct?

 The general rule of thumb is to avoid behaving in a way that would get you kicked out of an establishment or immediately fired from a job.
 The state of New Jersey does not condone engaging in violent or threatening behavior, creating a dangerous situation for no reason at all, or cursing loudly in public.
 These restrictions are entirely sensible, almost logical.
 However, there are more specific behaviors that fall under disorderly conduct that you may not know, including the following:

 - Loitering while looking to sell or buy drugs

 - Disobeying an official order to clear the area of an emergency

 - Defacing any public monument, symbol, or place of worship or burial

 - Hindering the operation of a public transit vehicle